 Upcoming Club Service assignments.
 If you cannot be present on the date assigned to you, please arrange to swap with another member and report the change to our Bulletin Editor.
 All positions should be covered at each meeting.

 Note: Assignments more than a month out are subject to change, so please do not make firm plans until you receive your assignment in the mail.

 Greeters should be at our meeting place no later than 11:55 a.m. to greet visiting Rotarians who think our meeting starts at noon (as many midday clubs do) and should continue to greet until 12:25.
 Fund Raisers should arrive no later than 12:15, eat lunch, and then pursue their tasks.
-Speaker Hosts should arrive no later than 12:30, preferably earlier, as guest speakers often arrive early.
+Speaker Hosts should arrive between noon and 12:15, as guest speakers usually arrive early.
 Alternates should also arrive before 12:30 if possible, to make sure all positions are covered.